 Non-stick pan or griddle

-- In a different bowl mix flour, baking powder, sea salt.
+- Mix flour, Irish moss powder, sea salt.

-- Combine both mixes into a doughy mixture, do not over mix.
+- Add water and combine both mixes gently into a doughy mixture, do not over mix.
 (Do not over mix or it will become hard when cooked and not cook properly.
 Under mixing is better than over mixing)

-- Cover the mixture and set aside for 5 minutes to rise.
+- Cover the mixture and set aside for 5-10 minutes.

-- Spoon in the mixture into the middle of the pan, continue to spoon into the middle and allow the batter to spread natrually.
+- Spoon in the mixture into the middle of the pan, continue to spoon into the middle and quickly spread it with a spoon to become thin.

 - Cook for about 10 minutes on one side and flip once the air bubbles are done forming.